Xinglab/IRIS-long/README.md

 1. The interested transcript
 2. The canonical transcript in a gene (if it's not the interested transcript, otherwise it would be the longest annotated transcript, based on Gencode annotation)
 3. The 3rd - 5th transcripts would be the transcripts with the highest average proportion across all samples among the rest transcripts in a gene.
-Thus, we need to input all the interested transcripts in  `required_trans_inf` so that they could be included in the genrated figures.
+Thus, we need to input all the interested transcripts in  `required_trans_inf` so that they could be included in the genrated figures (one gene per row).

 An example `required_trans_inf` file would be:
 ```